jlord/person-page/README.md

 5. Get each spreadsheet's URL, it's at the top of your browser!
 6. In `index.hmtl` replace the URL's (`URL` and `URL2`) with the appropriate spreadsheet URL (or spreadsheet key, but make sure you get the entire key, including hyphens and underscores if you're using just the key.)
 You can edit `index.html` GitHub.com and the Edit button when you click on the filename from your fork's page, or in your favorite text editor.
 7. Go through `index.html` and change links and names to your links and names!
-7. Commit those changes and push them to GitHub (at the bottom of the GitHub.com page your editing on, or through terminal or GitHub Desktop).
+7. Commit those changes and push them to GitHub (button at the bottom of the GitHub.com page your editing on, or through terminal or GitHub Desktop if you're using one of those).
 8. BOOM!
 Go checkout your site at `username.github.io`